JonGeorge/residuality-cli/README.md

 # Residuality CLI

-A small Rust CLI for applying **Residuality Theory** — a software architecture method created by [Barry M. O'Reilly](https://leanpub.com/u/barrymoreilly) — to a codebase.
+A small Rust CLI for applying **Residuality Theory** — a software architecture method created by [Barry M. O'Reilly](https://leanpub.com/u/barrymoreilly).
 It keeps your stressor analysis in plain CSV files committed next to the code, and derives reports (an incidence matrix, contagion triggers, and an empirical "residual index") from them.